-Pupils with high and complex needs follow personalised curriculums and are taught within Learning Support for all lessons; this includes timetabled sessions for speech and language, physiotherapy and gross and fine motor skills.
+Pupils with high and complex needs follow personalised curriculums and are taught within Learning Support for most lessons; they attend art, science, music, technology and drama lessons in the wider school.
+Their individual timetables might include sessions for speech and language, physiotherapy and gross and fine motor skills.
 Some pupils receive fulltime care, including at breaks and lunchtimes, some are assisted with toileting and eating and some require adult supervision at all times.
+The pupils' safety and welfare is our number one priority; we strive to ensure that pupils are happy and secure in their environment, as then they can begin to learn.